-

 6815 Emlen St., Philadelphia, PA

 Helene Zisook Speer was a classically trained violinist from the age of six and an alumna of the Chicago Youth Symphony Orchestra.
 In college, she turned her bow to Celtic, British, Eastern European, and Klezmer music as a founding member of the folk-rock band Broadside Electric and is featured on their many recordings.
 She has also been spotted playing avant-garde and progressive rock as well as musical theater.
 She regularly fiddles for folk dances in the Philadelphia area.
-She had her debut as a Jameson Sister at Church of the Holy Spirit on St. Patrick’s Day 2023 providing lively fiddle arrangements and vocal harmonies.
+She met Terry in 2022 providing lively fiddle arrangements and vocal harmonies for 3 years in the trio The Jameson Sisters.